sebach1/coding-challenge/django/README.md

 - app: the main application service.
 It serves the Django project along with all its apps.
 - db: the postgres service.
 It serves a persistent storage for the app.
 - redis-huey: redis store to use HueyRedis.
 It serves a redis server to workers (in app), which will perform tasks.

+## Notes

+I considered using Huey as the best approach for the project since I think Celery or Django Background Tasks are an overhead for that minimal usecase.

+Its a need to improve style code (I don't have a good Python environment due I'm not on my laptop).